Parenting Orders & Child Custody Advice in Brisbane and QLD

 Parenting agreements outline how separated parents will share responsibilities and time with their children.
 These agreements can take two primary forms:

-1. Parenting Plans: Informal, written agreements jointly created by both parents.
-While they reflect mutual decisions about the child's care, they are not legally enforceable.
+Parenting Plans: Informal, written agreements jointly created by both parents.
+While they reflect mutual decisions about the child's care, they are not legally enforceable, though courts may consider them in future disputes.

 Why Formalise Your Agreement?